cgoettel/bible/README.md

 ###Critical apparatus
 Always quote the critical apparatus in whole.
 The explanation should always begin in lowercase (unless a proper noun).
 It is not necessary to match the punctuation of the critical apparatus when providing a translation, simply write idiomatically.

-Known issues:
-- No standard for backtick looking characters that precede Hebrew words.
-- No standard for mdashes (ndashes?) that precede Hebrew words.

-When a reference is given to a specific manuscript (e.g., a manuscript of the Septuagint), give the Latin name of the manuscript and leave it to the reader to decipher.

 When explaining, be idiomatic and take a little liberty, but put in brackets anything else.
 Here's a good guide: